 1. What’s your story?
 Where are you from?

 Hello!
 Oi!
 Cześć!
 My name is Basia Grzybowska.
-I’m better with drawing than talking.
+I’m better at drawing than talking.

 2. Tell us about your aesthetic.